Controlling digital learning processes

 Sustainability: Online courses save resources and can be reused in the long term.

-Application Areas of Learning Management Systems
+Fields of Application for Learning Management Systems

 Continuing Education and Employee Development